MarcWu-929/marcwu-929.github.io/_pages/about.md

 </style>

 My research lies across the discipline of Geography, Computer Vision and Data Science.
-My current research focuses on remote sensing image segmentation using deep learning models.
+My current research focuses on wildfire damage area detection using deep learning models.
 I wish to combine GIS and RS technologies with other powerful tools to solve problems across the geography discipline.